AndrewKelton/md5Website/README.md

   Admin has been updated to require the username and password to

-  be "admin" "admin" to be able to use /admin page
+  Be "admin" "admin" to be able to use /admin page

-  You just need to navigate to /admin page

   Put all user defined functions into a file called functions.go